 - Information on your Vehicle is for sole proprietors who want to account for the Business Use of Vehicle deduction.

-- Other expenses are for any other expenses that you would like to report that you couldn’t find a location for in the above sections, namely the expenses section.
+- Other expenses are for any other expenses that you would like to report that you couldn’t find a location for in the above sections.

 As a private practice owner, you are selling your services and not physical goods, and as such, you do not maintain inventory on hand.
 This means you do not need to complete the Cost of Goods Sold section.